A Simple Way To Improve Your Bullet Journal Fonts

 Remember how I said you don’t need to learn how to write the entire alphabet in this new font?
 Well, you just type in the 'Preview' box what you will be writing, which is great because some words just look weird in some fonts!

-I just wanted some days of the week headers, so I typed these in the preview box and it gives you a wonderful sample of how it will look in various handwritten type fonts:
+I just wanted some days of the week headers, for my bullet journal weekly spread, so I typed these in the preview box and it gives you a wonderful sample of how it will look in various handwritten type fonts:

 I decided to go with the 'Angelina' font by Angie Durbin, because well, it's simple and elegant, yet not too intimidating to try.